mgerdts/spdk/doc/blob_esnap.md

 `external_bs_dev_create()` function with the blob's external snapshot cookie, the blob, and a callback.
 See #esnap_spdk_bs_opts for the complete list of arguments.

-Implementations of `external_bs_dev_create` should call `spdk_bdev_create_bs_dev_ro()` to open the bdev and initialize a `struct spdk_bs_dev`. `spdk_bdev_create_bs_dev_ro()` is similar to `spdk_bdev_create_bs_dev_ext()`, except it opens the bdev read-only and establishes a shared read-only claim on the bdev.
+The `external_bs_dev_create()` function will create a `struct spdk_bs_dev` object which it will pass to the blobstore via a callback that was passed to `external_bs_dev_create()`.
+In the happy path, the `read`, `readv`, and `readv_ext` `spdk_bs_dev` functions will be able to immediately perform reads from the external snapshot bdev.
+If the external snapshot bdev cannot be opened, `external_bs_dev_create()` may still succeed, registering an `spdk_bs_dev` that is operating in a degraded mode.

+The degraded mode serves multiple purposes:

+- External clone blobs can be opened so that IO that is not dependent on the external snapshot device can be serviced.
+- bdevs that depend upon the external clone blob to be opened, which reserves their name and UUID in the global namespaces.
+- Visibility of bdevs dependent on external clone blobs allows extant interfaces to view and manage (e.g. remove) these bdevs.

+### lvstore Handling of Blobs with Missing External Snapshot

-The lvstore implementation of `external_bs_dev_create` will keep track of external snapshot bdevs that fail to open on a watch list.
-The watch list may or may not be implemented using a list.
-There may be multiple external clones of a single bdev, so each node of the watch list will maintain a list of blobs that are awaiting a bdev.
-As new bdevs are created, vbdev_lvol's `examine_config` callback will check the watch list to see if the new bdev matches one that is needed by a blob.
-If it a match is found, `spdk_lvol_open()` is called for each waiting blob.
-While an lvol is on the watch list, its name is reserved - no new lvol can be created with the same name.
+The lvstore implementation of `external_bs_dev_create` will allow external clones to be opened in a degraded mode and will keep track of external snapshot bdevs that fail to open.
+As new bdevs are created, `vbdev_lvol`'s `examine_config` callback will determine if the new bdev matches one that is needed by one or more lvols.
+If so, the bdev will be opened for each dependent lvol, allowing the associated `spdk_bs_dev` to service future reads.

-### Blobs with Missing External Snapshot

-As discussed in the previous section, a blob's external snapshot bdev may not be available when the blobstore tries to open it.
-This may be a transient or persistent problem.
-In the case of it being a persistent problem, it is essential that an external clone with a missing external snapshot can be deleted.

-External clones in all blobstores can be viewed and deleted with `blobcli`. `blobcli` displays internal XATTRs and as such may be used to see which external snapshots are used by blobs.
-Additionally, it provides an option to delete a blob.

-The RPC call `bdev_lvol_get_lvols` will print information about each blob associated with an lvstore, regardless of whether there is a functional bdev associated with the blob.
-This allows an administrator to identify lvols with missing external snapshots so that they may be deleted with the `bdev_lvol_delete` RPC call.
+While an external clone lvol bdev does not have its external snapshot bdev opened, it the driver specific information returned by the `bdev_get_bdevs` RPC call will show `external_clone: true` and `degraded: true`.

 ### Channels

-As is the case with all blobstore devices, the external snapshot's `back_bs_dev` must define `create_channel` and `destroy_channel`.
-The channel passed to the other functions defined in `back_bs_dev` will be a channel obtained by calling `back_bs_dev->create_channel()`.
-These `back_bs_dev` IO channels will be stored in an RB tree that is indexed by `blob->id` and rooted in each `struct spdk_bs_channel`.
+As always, there is one channel per thread that performs IO.
+The channel used to perform IO on the bdev that backs the blobstore is different from the channel used to perform IO on the various external snapshot devices.
+Thus, each blobstore channel must keep track of a channel per esnap device.

 ### Snapshots and Clones